 We got COVID money, but are we exempt from MOEquity testing?

 First, let’s clarify the funding that is triggering the MOEquity requirement.
+Did you receive any of the funds bulleted below?
 The following grants that were all a part of the American Rescue Plan (ARP) of 2021 are the fund sources that are involved:

 - 2020–2023 ARP ESSER III

 - 2021–2024 Texas COVID Learning Supports (TCLAS)